Murrumbidgee River Corridor

 The MRC is one of Canberra's best-loved places for nature-based recreation.
 It is ideal for bushwalking, camping, picnicking, wildlife observation and bird watching, as well as water-based activities such as swimming, fishing and canoeing.

 Recreation areas are well serviced with mown areas, playgrounds, picnic tables, and free electric or wood-fired barbecues.
-Staff take great pride in maintaining these areas to a high standard, so please help them out by taking your rubbish with you (as bins are not provided), abiding by local regulations as indicated on the signs at the entrance to all recreation areas, and reporting any maintenance issues to Canberra Connect on 13 22 81.
+Staff take great pride in maintaining these areas to a high standard, so please help them out by taking your rubbish with you (as bins are not provided), abiding by local regulations as indicated on the signs at the entrance to all recreation areas, and reporting any maintenance issues to Access Canberra on 13 22 81.
 If you witness acts of vandalism or other illegal activities please report it to the police on 131 444.

 Horse riding is permitted on the Bicentennial National Trail and on fire trails east of Old Boboyan Road.
 For more information refer to our Horseriding page.

 Most of the MRC recreation areas are open 24 hours a day, 365 days a year, although Pine Island and Kambah Pool are closed to vehicles at night.
 During daylight savings time you can access these areas from 8 am to 9 pm, and during non-daylight savings times between 8 am and 6 pm.